Gharbzadegi: Al-e Ahmed's idea

 The higher productivity of the foreign machines had devastated Iran's native handicrafts and turned Iran into an unproductive consumption economy.
 "These cities are just flea markets hawking European manufactured goods ...
 [In] no time at all instead of cities and villages we'll have heaps of dilapidated machines all over the country, all of them exactly like American 'junkyards' and every one as big as Tehran."

 The world market and global divide between rich and poor created by the machine - "one the constructors" of machines "and the other the consumers" - had superseded Marxist class analysis.

-Al-e Ahmad believed the one element of Iranian life uninfected by gharbzadegi was religion.
-Twelver Shia Islam in Iran had authenticity and the ability to move people.
+Al-e Ahmad believed intellectuals were unable to construct an authentically Iranian modernity, and that the one element of Iranian life uninfected by gharbzadegi was religion.
+Twelver Shia Islam in Iran had authenticity and the ability to move people, so to eliminate the homogenizing and alienating forces of Western modernity it was necessary to "return" to authentic culture.

-Discourse of authenticity

-Ali Mirsepasi believes that Al-e Ahmad is concerned with the discourse of authenticity along with Shariati.
-According to Mirsepasi, Al-e Ahmad extended his critiques of the hegemonic power of west.
-The critique is centered on the concept of westoxication with which Al-e Ahmad attacks secular intellectuals.
-He believes that these intellectuals are not able to effectively construct an authentically Iranian modernity.
-For that purpose, he posed the concept of “return” to an Islamic culture which is authentic at the same time.
-Al-e Ahmad believed that avoiding the homogenizing and alienating forces of Western modernity it is necessary to return to the roots of Islamic culture.
-Of course this discourse was a few complicated politically.
-In fact, Al-e Ahmad wanted to reimagine modernity with Iranian-Islamic tradition.

-Impact

-The phrase was revived after the Iranian Revolution as the Islamic Republic sought to legitimize its campaign of nationalization and Ruhollah Khomeini's push for "self-sufficiency".